oddeyeco/oe-agent2/README.md

 	auth: False
 	tsdtype: OpenTSDB

-KairosDB : Enable or disable auth: in accordance to your KairosDB setup
+KairosDB: Enable or disable auth: in accordance to your KairosDB setup

 	[TSDB]
 	address: http://kairosdb_address:8088